 What is Blend Mode?

-In Normal mode, any new drawing will erase existing items which it draws over.
+In Normal mode, any new drawing will erase existing items that it draws over.
 So if I draw a RED box on a page, anything underneath will disappear.
-But it wouldn’t it be useful if the new red box could ‘interact’ (or blend) with whatever is on the page?
+But wouldn’t it be useful if the new red box could ‘interact’ (or blend) with whatever is on the page?
 This is what Blend Modes allow!